 The LDEQ maintains a statewide monitoring network that consists of 43 air-monitoring stations.
 The data collected are used to determine compliance with national ambient air quality standards (NAAQS) and track trends in air quality.
 The USEPA Office of Air Quality Planning and Standards set NAAQS for six principal pollutants considered harmful to public health and the environment.
 Termed criteria pollutants, the six are: carbon monoxide (CO), lead (Pb), nitrogen dioxide (NO2), ozone (O3), particulate (PM2.5 and PM10), and sulfur dioxide (SO2).
 Volatile organic compounds, many of which are hazardous air pollutants, are not listed as criteria air pollutants but are measured at selected sites throughout Louisiana.
-Units of measure for the standards are parts per million (ppm) or parts per billion (ppb) by volume, milligrams per cubic meter of air (mg/ m3), and micrograms per cubic meter of air (μg/m3).
+Units of measure for the standards are parts per million (ppm) or parts per billion (ppb) by volume, milligrams per cubic meter of air (μ g/m3).